 The information on this webpage is provided for general informational and educational purposes only and is not intended as investment advice, a recommendation to purchase or sell any security, or an offer or solicitation related to investments.
 It does not consider your personal financial situation, goals, or risk profile, and all investing carries inherent risks, including the possibility of losing your entire investment.
 For more details, please review our full Disclaimers and Limitations.

-The Stochastic Oscillator suggests the stock price trend may be in a reversal from a downward trend to an upward trend. of 57 cases where FNV's Stochastic Oscillator exited the oversold zone resulted in an increase in price.
+The RSI Indicator points to a transition from a downward trend to an upward trend -- in cases where FNV's RSI Indicator exited the oversold zone, of 24 resulted in an increase in price.
 Tickeron's analysis proposes that the odds of a continued upward trend are .

 FNV may jump back above the lower band and head toward the middle band.
 Traders may consider buying the stock or exploring call options.